UpendraDac35/Sanke-game/README.md

 # Sanke-game
-created fun web based snake game using html, css, javascript
+created fun web based snake game using By Reversing A Linked List (JavaScript & React )